Model-independent pricing with insider information: a Skorokhod embedding approach: Informed robust pricing

 Throughout the paper, for $I \subset \R$, we write $\Ccal(I)$ for the space of continuous functions $\omega:I\to\R$ endowed with the topology of uniform convergence on compacts.
 When $I \subset [0,\infty)$, we write $\Ccal_x(I)$ for the subset of paths such that $\omega(0)=x$.

-We consider a market consisting of a risk-free asset (bond), whose price is normalised to $1$, and a risky asset (stock) which is assumed to have a continuous price evolution, though neither the dynamics nor a reference probability is specified.
+We consider a market consisting of a risk-free asset (bond), whose price is normalised to $1$, and a risky asset (stock) which is assumed to have a continuous price evolution, though neither a reference probability nor the dynamics are specified.
 The assets are continuously traded on the fixed time-horizon $[0,T]$, $0<T<\infty$.
-Let the initial price of the stock be $s_0$; in this way we can think of the stock price process $S$ as the canonical process on $\Ccal_{s_0}[0,T]$.
+Let the initial price of the stock be $s_0$; in this way we can think of the stock price process $S$ as the canonical process on $\Ccal_{s_0}[0,T]=\Ccal_{s_0}([0,T])$.
 We assume we observe the prices of call options with maturity $T$ for all strikes, which corresponds to having the knowledge of the marginal distribution of $S$ at time $T$, say $\mu$, under any pricing measure by the Breeden-Litzenberger formula, \cite{BrLi78}.
 In particular, $\int x\mu(dx)=s_0$.
 We assume $\int (x-s_0)^2\,\mu(dx)=:V<\infty$.
-This condition is introduced in order to simplify the presentation, and can be relaxed (see e.g.\ \cite[Section 7]{BCH14}).
-Given a derivative with payoff function $F$ written on $S$, the robust pricing problem is to determine
+This condition is introduced in order to simplify the presentation, and can be relaxed (see e.g.\ \cite[Section 7]{BCH17}).
+Given a derivative with payoff function $F:\Ccal_{s_0}[0,T]\to\RR$ written on $S$, the robust pricing problem is to determine

-where $\Mcal(\mu)$ is the set of all martingale measures $\Q$ on $\Ccal_{s_0}[0,T]$ such that $S_T\sim_\Q\mu$.
-This leads to the upper price bound for the derivative $F$ related to the worst case scenario.
+where $\Mcal(\mu)$ is the set of all martingale measures $\Q$ on $\Ccal_{s_0}[0,T]$ such that $S_T\sim_\Q\mu$ (by martingale measure we mean a measure under which the canonical process is a martingale).
+This leads to the upper price bound for the derivative $F$ related to the worst case scenario of the evolution of the risky asset.
 Analogously, one can consider the infimum in \eqref{pb:p}, that is, the lower price bound for $F$.
 Mathematically the maximisation and minimisation problems are very similar, and in this article we concentrate on the former.